GiadaS89/pdsnd_github/README.md

 Data Science Project

 ### Description
-Bikeshare data in the USA
+Programming for Data Science with Python, which relies on Bikeshare data of three cities in the USA

 ### Files used
 Bikeshare_GiadaSartori_3

 ### Credits
-Credit to GitHub and stackoverflow libraries
+Credit to GitHub and stackoverflow libraries, as well as to my mentor Christoph